 In 1994, Steven was awarded a Rockefeller Fellowship at Rice University Center for Cultural Studies for the study of Tibetan mystical poetry.
-He is the co-editor of Tibetan Buddhism: Reason and Revelation, a source book for the study of Tibetan philosophical and visionary literature (SUNY Press, 1992), and author of "Transforming the Causes of Suffering" in Mindfulness in Meaningful Work (Parallax Press, 1994).
+He is the co-editor of Tibetan Buddhism: Reason and Revelation (SUNY Press, 1992), a source book for the study of Tibetan philosophical and visionary literature, author of "Transforming the Causes of Suffering" in Mindfulness in Meaningful Work (Parallax Press, 1994), and contributor to Tibetan Literary Arts (Marit Cranmer, curator, Shang Shung Institute/Smith College, 2007).

 Wisdom Crazy: An Interview with Steven Goodman (Inquiring Mind Magazine, Spring 2005)